 What Causes Soot Buildup in the Heat Exchanger and Vent

-Soot is a black, powdery substance that consists of carbon particles and other impurities.
-It is produced when fuels such as oil, gas, or wood are burned at insufficient oxygen levels.
+Soot is a black, powdery residue that consists of carbon particles and other impurities.
+It is produced when fuels such as oil, gas, or wood are burned at insufficient oxygen levels, or when incomplete combustion occurs.
+These small particles easily spread throughout the home and attach to surfaces, making them difficult to remove, especially after fire damage.

-Causes of Soot Buildup in Heat Exchangers and Vents
+What are the Main Causes of Soot Buildup in Exchangers and Vents?

 A heat exchanger is responsible for transferring heat from a fuel source to the air or water that circulates through a heating system.
 Soot buildup in a heat exchanger or vent can reduce the efficiency of the system, increase energy costs, and even cause a carbon monoxide leak.
 Here are some common causes of soot buildup in heat exchangers and vents: